Picture of Anna Hall

 How to infuse an oil

-This mixture can be kept for 6 months in a cool dark place.
+This mixture can be kept for six months in a cool dark place.
 Use this directly on the skin or in a balm, ointment or cream.

 To help with: